HCI4SouthAsia/LLM_University/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it as per the terms of the license.

+For a detailed explanation of the code, you can watch [this video](https://www.youtube.com/watch?v=uB27FNuSPV0&t).

 ---